derekxkwan/socketMusicBoiler/README.md

 - frontend.scd - the supercollider file to act as a frontend for node with example automation of osc message sending
 - hosts.conf - conf file used by dnsmasq for the dhcp/dns server i serve on my computer
 - dnsmasq.conf - belongs in /etc, conf file for dnsmasq dhcp/dns services
+- interfaces - belongs in /etc/network, way to configure static ip

 Note: to get node to run on port 80 use: setcap 'cap_net_bind_service+3p' /usr/bin/nodejs